rssteffey/AoC23/README.md

 ### Day 14
 - Part 1: Very fun (and now in lower_jamin_blood_pressure_format \[snake_case\])
 - Part 2: Despite still not completing Day 13 from whatever edge case I'm missing, I liked my checksums too much to abandon.
 Using them here to keep my history list more human-readable.
 (Not fully, just *more*)
+### Day 15
+- So simple that I was paranoid the entire time